-The test and the exam will predominantly consist of problem questions.
-The problem questions will give students the opportunity to describe, explain and apply the law (Course objectives 1,2, 4).
-One or more short type questions in the exam will give students the opportunity to critically reflect on the limitations of contract law and the need for possible reform (Course objective 3).
+Assessment will predominantly consist of problem questions.
+These will allow students the opportunity to describe, explain and apply the law (Course objectives 1,2, 4).
+Opportunities to critically reflect on the limitations of contract law and the need for possible reform will also be interwoven into course delivery.
+(Course objective 3).